 In 1998, he was awarded an Honorary Fellowship by the Royal College of Anaesthetists for his international contribution to Anaesthesia and Analgesia.
 In 2000, he was elected to Fellowship of the Australian and New Zealand College of Anaesthetists.
 In 2001, he obtained his two-year Postgraduate Diploma in Pain Management from the University of Sydney.
 Later that year, he obtained the Fellowship of the Faculty of Pain Medicine of the Australian and New Zealand College of Anaesthetists.

-He also lectures and teaches interventional pain management and anaesthesia.
 He is sole author of the book ‘Pain – Acute and Chronic’ (Arnold: London) and is author of several other chapters in anaesthetic and pain textbooks.
 He has over 100 publications in peer-reviewed Journals.

 Some recent publications by Prof. EA Shipton – See under Links

 She completed a BSc Nursing degree at the University of Cape Town, South Africa in 1981.
 She holds an MSc Med (Community Health) from the University of Cape Town and a Diploma of Nursing Education from the University of Port Elizabeth, South Africa.

 She has worked as a lecturer and as an external examiner at the University of Cape Town, and as a medical researcher for the Human Biochemistry Research Unit, at the South African Institute for Medical Research.